 There is no FDA-approved vaccine available for Ebola.
 Prevention should focus on avoiding contact with the virus:

-- Avoid contact with blood and body fluids of those who are ill or have died from Ebola.
+- Avoid contact with blood and body fluids of those who are sick with or have died from Ebola.

 - Don’t handle items that have come in contact with an infected person’s blood or body fluids.